huaweicloud/terraform-provider-huaweicloud/docs/resources/organizations_account.md

 * `joined_method` - Indicates how an account joined an organization.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 5 minutes.

 ## Import

-The organizations account can be imported using the `id`, e.g.
+The Organizations account can be imported using the `id`, e.g.

 ```bash
 $ terraform import huaweicloud_organizations_account.test <id>